Roasted Red Snapper with Bell Peppers

 Baking fish in the oven requires cooking time calculation.
 If you cover your fish in the first stages of cooking, it will most likely retain most of its moisture.

 One important ingredient is olive oil.
-When baking, roasting, or grilling fish, olive oil is the best oil to use.
+Olive oil is best when baking, roasting, or grilling fish.
 It adds a fresh taste to seafood and is healthy for you.

 How to cook red snapper

 This recipe was inspired by the Mediterranean.
-I recreated the recipe by using Noubess condiments and spices and a few other ingredients.
+I recreated the recipe using Noubess condiments, spices, and other ingredients.
 The recipe is easy to follow and make.
-The most important thing to do is to make sure that all ingredients are fresh.
+The most important thing to do is to ensure all ingredients are fresh.

 Yellow bell peppers, red bell peppers, and green bell peppers add flavor and aroma to seafood recipes.
 And let’s not forget lemon juice.
 The one ingredient that binds everything together and is essential to all fish and seafood recipes.